Legal

 Privacy Policy

-This Privacy Policy explains how Michael Wood Technology (“I”, “me”, “my”) collects, uses, and protects personal data when you use michaelwood.tech.
+This Privacy Policy explains how Michael Wood Web & Automation (“I”, “me”, “my”) collects, uses, and protects personal data when you use michaelwood.tech.

 I am UK-based and operate as a sole trader.
 For data protection law, I am the data controller.